GEOLYTIX/xyz/readme.md

 Style sheets for the browser interface are written in SASS/SCSS.
 We include the compiled css in the repository.
 With SASS installed it is possible to compile all style sheets with following command `sass -update public/css` from the application root.

 The application is compiled with Webpack (v4) and Babel.
+We target ES2015 with Babel polyfills for compatibility with Internet Explorer 11.

-The [xyz entry code](https://github.com/GEOLYTIX/xyz/blob/dev/public/js/xyz_entry.js) can be compiled with the `npm run build` command from the root.
+The [xyz entry code](https://github.com/GEOLYTIX/xyz/blob/master/public/js/xyz_entry.js) can be compiled with the `npm run build` command from the root.

 ### Puppeteer